 Here some basic Machu Picchu information that you should know:

-- Age: No one knows when exactly Machu Picchu was built, but it is believed that it was around the mid-1400s under the reign of Pachacuti Inca Yupanki.
+- Age: No one knows when exactly Machu Picchu was built, but it is believed that it was around the mid-1400s under the reign of Pachacuti Inca Yupanqui.

 - Purpose: It is not known to this date what the exact purpose of Machu Picchu was.
 Assumptions range from a spiritual to a royal estate to agricultural purposes like crop testing.
-In fact, it seems that Machu Picchu is divided in religions., urban and agricultural sections.
+In fact, it seems that Machu Picchu is divided into religious, urban, and agricultural sections.

 - Preservation: Due to the hidden location high up in the mountains the Spaniards apparently were not able to find Machu Picchu.
 That is the reason why it is so well-preserved.